Jodi Benson: Career

-Benson made her debut in the 1983 Kenny Ortega-directed "Marilyn: An American Fable".
+Benson made her debut in the 1983 Kenny Ortega-directed Marilyn: An American Fable.
+She was introduced to Alan Menken around 1985, during an audition for Kick, which never was produced.
 Other Broadway credits include a starring role in the 1986 Broadway musical Smile, where she introduced a song called "Disneyland".
 In 1987, Howard Ashman, the lyricist of Smile, would go on to write the lyrics for The Little Mermaid.
 She describes the song "Disneyland" at the "Smile" Reunion concert held on September 22, 2014, "This is the first piece of the puzzle of my life, the first step of the journey, so to speak".
 Benson also sings "Disneyland" on a compilation CD called Unsung Musicals.
 In 1989, Benson appeared in the Broadway musical, Welcome to the Club, alongside Samuel E. Wright, who performed the voice for Sebastian the Crab in The Little Mermaid.

 In 1992, Benson received a Tony Award nomination for Best Actress in a Musical for her role as Polly Baker in Crazy For You.
 She played the narrator in Joseph And The Amazing Technicolor Dreamcoat in 1998.

+In 2004, Benson voiced the character of EVA in the video game Metal Gear Solid 3: Snake Eater.
+Due to her association with children-oriented projects, she was advised by voice director Kris Zimmerman to adopt a pseudonym for the game; her credited name, "Suzetta Miñet", was coined by Zimmerman based on the name of Benson's pet dog during her childhood, Suzette Monet.
+For two decades after the game's release, Miñet's true identity was the subject of scrutiny and speculation among fans until Benson officially revealed her involvement during the promotion of the game's remake, Metal Gear Solid Delta: Snake Eater, in November 2024.

-In 2004–06, Benson became the host and narrator of the children's Christian home video series called "Baby Faith", created by Integrity Publishers & FamilyTreeMedia.
+In 2004–06, Benson contributed as the host and narrator of the children's Christian home video series called "Baby Faith", created by Integrity Publishers & FamilyTreeMedia.

+In 2007, Benson played the secretary Sam in Disney's live-action/animated film, Enchanted.
 Benson also played the Queen in a one-night concert version of Rodgers & Hammerstein's Cinderella at the Nashville Symphony Orchestra in May 2010.

-She was at the 2012 SYTA conference singing her signature song "Part of Your World" on August 27, 2012.
+Benson was at the 2012 SYTA conference singing her signature song "Part of Your World" on August 27, 2012.

-Benson has been the guest artist for the Candlelight Processional for five years at Walt Disney World including December 10–13, 2012.